 The information is from respected sources.
 Sources such as University web sites, particularly the Linus Pauling Institute at Oregon State University, Pub Med, Google Scholar and from Wikipedia.
-Information from Wikipedia is cross-referenced with another source.
+Information from Wikipedia is cross-referenced with other sources.

 The website will also be updated periodically.

-Information using the words ‘may have’ or ‘may be’ or any other terms revealing unsubstantiated information are avoided.
+Information using the words ‘may have’ or ‘may be’ or any other terms revealing unsubstantiated information are avoided or used sparingly.